Start dancing today. What are you waiting for?

 Meri, originally from Idaho Falls, Idaho, received her dance training at Dance Depot where she was trained in jazz, ballet, contemporary, lyrical, and hip hop.
 Meri received numerous awards including: Nuvo Breakout Artist finalist, West Coast Dance Explosion scholarship finalist, LA Dance Magic scholarship finalist, and Hollywood Connection ICON solo scholarship winner.
 Her training was refined her freshman year of college under the direction of the renowned Emmy-award winning Bonnie Story.
 During her studies at Brigham Young University, where she just graduated with a major in Exercise Science, Meri danced for three years on the BYU Cougarettes, and served her final year as the Cougarette president.
 She personally contributed to

 Lexi has been dancing since the age of 3.
-She began her training at The Winner School and made her way up to their most elite group.
+Lexi’s specialties include jazz, contemporary and pom.
+She began her training in ballet, jazz, contemporary and tap at The Winner School and made her way up to their most elite group.
 When The Dance Project opened, Lexi moved with us and became one of our first students and has been here ever since!
-She was a 4 year member of the Brighton High Drill Team, andtheir head captain her senior year.
-She has helped choreograph Pom and Military routines for other drill teams around the state of Utah.
+She was a 4 year member of the Brighton High Drill Team, and their head captain her senior year.
+Lexi had the unique opportunity to travel to West End, London, where she guest performed under the direction of Laila Hardman.
+She has also helped choreograph Pom and Military routines for other drill teams around the state of Utah and Idaho.
+Lexi graduated from the University of Utah in 3 years with a business degree in Marketing.
 Lexi believes that dancing has made her who she is today and she can't wait to share her love of dance and see her students learn, grow and slowly become their best, confident self.

 Marc Cameron is a dynamic individual who had no formal dance training until the age of 21, but had a huge passion and desire to achieve.
 Using this Passion, Marc went on to qualify as an IDTA Jazz teacher, picking up various other genres of dance along the way.
 His heart, however, lay firmly in his roots as a Hip-Hop dancer and soon he set about choreographing and pushing the boundaries of his dancing potential in Hip Hop as a culture, and as an art.
 Hip-Hop OG’s would come to the UK, and Marc was always there to learn.
 This work ethic resulted in choreographing and winning various Jazz championships in the UK for 5 years in a row and major Hip-Hop competitions across the World, with a traveling crew of dancers.